 Enter your allowable business expenses in box 3.25.
-Include wages funded by payments under the CJRS.
-Make sure that you do not include in your expenses any items which are not allowable against tax (the 'Table of disallowable expenses' on page PTRG 17 of this guide will help you to decide).
-From 2013 to 2014, partnerships (other than partnerships with one or more corporate partners) may opt to use flat rates instead of working out their actual business expenses for certain types of business expenditure - read the notes on 'Simplified expenses' on page PTRG 19 of this guide for more information.
+Make sure that you do not include in your expenses any items which are not allowable against tax (the 'Table of disallowable expenses' on page PTRG 16 of this guide will help you to decide).
+From 2013 to 2014, partnerships (other than partnerships with one or more corporate partners) may opt to use flat rates instead of working out their actual business expenses for certain types of business expenditure - read the notes on 'Simplified expenses' on page PTRG 18 of this guide for more information.
 Include any capital allowances (from box 3.22).